univ-of-utah-marriott-library-apple/jctl/README.md

 ## Using the API

-The API script interacts with Jamf using the get, post, put, and upload commands in combination with the API resources.
+The API script interacts with Jamf using the get, post, put, and delete commands in combination with the API resources.
 To see all of your resources, go to the following URL on your server. https://example.com:8443/api

 The api can be interacted with via python3 shell.
 This is how you set it up.